 - Explain how and when they will hear from me

-- Introduce my client portal (I use Life Coach Office) how to log in, how to update their profile
+- Introduce my client portal (I use My Coach Office)

 - Explain where to view the terms and conditions for the program and how to reach me if they have any questions or concerns about them

 - Convey my excitement to be working with them!